enkidevs/curriculum/typescript/introduction/intro-typescript/typescript-dependencies.md

 ---
 ## Footnotes

-[1:Interoperability]
+[1:Interoperability with JavaScript]
 This is a very important feature of TypeScript.
-In fact, the #1 reason for its popularity is probably this interoperability with JavaScript and the fact that it's this easy to get started.
+In fact, a major reason for TypeScript's popularity is how easy it is for JavaScript developers to start using it.